SamhitaWiki/FYI/README.md

 Back in 2015, we (pykih) visualized the Census of India and [Changes made to the Constitution of India](http://constitution-of-india.pykih.com).
 The later was done along with data journalist Rukmini Shrinivasan from The Hindu and the Vidhi Center.
 The project was well-received.
 Since then, we have wanted to start our own site or initiative with visual essays on issues that matter.

 Historically, India had a tradition to setup [Samhitas](https://en.m.wikipedia.org/wiki/Samhita#Post-Vedic_Samhitas) that is collectives of experts who work together to build systematic collection of knowledge within a single topic.
-Over the years, their texts have moved knowledge f

-Often people are aware of things but not conscious of them [Ref](https://www.philosophyetc.net/2004/09/analytic-knife.html).
-Over the years, we have realized that good visualizations can help people structure, imagine and grasp complex ideas.
+Often we are [aware of these things but not really conscious of them](https://www.philosophyetc.net/2004/09/analytic-knife.html).
+The knowledge compiled by these Samhitas encoded knowledge for centuries to come.

 ## In these essays, we want to cover —
 * Methods: How to do things